About The Oregon 4-H Outreach Youth Development Education Program

 What is 4-H OLI?

 Oregon's under-served youth significantly lag behind their peers in academic achievement.
 Latinos in particular have an abnormally high dropout rate.
-While there are a number of reasons for the achievement gap, several contributing factors identified by the literature and the Oregon 4-H staff is that these youth have limit
+While there are a number of reasons for the achievement gap, several contributing factors identified by the literature and the Oregon 4-H staff is that these youth have limited

 - Understanding about the k-12 and post-secondary educational systems